CustomerNode/ThoughtNode/README.md

 - Minimal, headless-first architecture (UI optional)
 - Open-source and extensible for internal or public use

+## 🔥 Demo (Coming Soon)

+- No one wants to install a repo without seeing the demo...

 ## 📦 Installation

 Install from PyPI: